 Walking through this historic Bahamas Fort is one of the best things to do in The Bahamas, Nassau.

 It’s no surprise that The Bahamas has been a beloved destination for travellers from both Europe, USA, Canada and beyond.
 It is a very civilised and attractive nation that has retained the old-world charm of its colonial past while also embracing a very modern vibe.
+Getting to the Bahamas is generally uncomplicated.

 The size and location of some of the islands of The Bahamas have a lovely remote feeling to them yet you are only a very short hop from continental USA.
 That beachcomber feeling you want to capture is waiting on some of the islands of The Exumas or The Abacos.